joeboycom/googlecodelabs-practice/README.md

 # googlecodelabs-practice

-[Google Developers Codelabs](https://codelabs.developers.google.com/) provide a bunch of guided tutorial for practicing their usages.
-I use each commits to get familiar to those components step by step.
+[Google Developers Codelabs](https://codelabs.developers.google.com/) provides a bunch of guided tutorials for practicing their usages.
+I use each commit to get familiar with those components step by step.

 ### Coroutine